 Reported crime then returned to “normal” in 2022, rising 16.7% compared to 2021.
 But…this still put it below 2019 levels and represented a drop of over 20% when compared to around ten years ago.

-I’ve lived here over 20 years and the only time I’ve felt personally threatened was when a rather dishevelled-looking man approached me on an empty tram and pulled what I thought was a knife from his jacket.
+I’ve lived here almost 30 years and the only time I felt personally threatened was when a rather dishevelled-looking man approached me on an empty tram and pulled what I thought was a knife from his jacket.

-Consult your embassy or consulate for specific advice, especially concerning any current security issues.
+As mentioned earlier, do consult your embassy or consulate for specific advice, especially in the context of any potential security incidents.
 For example, see the security and safety advice for Austria provided by the US State Department, Australian Government and the UK Government.